Harshith029/AITO/README.md

 ## 🌟 Project Goals

+**To revolutionize urban mobility** by reducing traffic congestion, optimizing public and private transport routes, and enabling cities to **react before traffic happens**—not after.

 1. **Optimize TSRTC & public transport**: Smartly balance passengers using fixed routes
 2. **Prevent congestion** using predictive modeling and AI routing
 3. **Minimize fuel use**, delays, and emissions across traffic segments